 - collaborate with the school community to create a relevant learning experience

 Student Council at Holy Spirit School comprises an energetic and highly motivated group of students in grades 5-8.
 Students are chosen in a Middle School Wide election.
 The students take a leadership role in the school and help to foster strong connections to the larger community.
 Many fundraisers and community activities are supported by the Student Council.
-Recent organizations that have received donations raised by or volunteer hours are the Regional Food Bank of Northeastern New York, Mohawk Hudson Humane Society, The Ronald McDonald House, Make-A-Wish Foundation, Project: Cameron's Story, Holy Spirit Parish and CoNSERNS-U. Our goal is to share our energy and faith through the good deeds we do.
+Recent organizations that have received donations as a result are the Regional Food Bank of Northeastern New York, Mohawk Hudson Humane Society, The Ronald McDonald House, Make-A-Wish Foundation, Project: Cameron's Story, Holy Spirit Parish and CoNSERNS-U. Our goal is to share our energy and faith through the good deeds we do.

 Girl Scouts "builds girls of courage, confidence, and character who make the world a better place."
 It is the goal of our Holy Spirit School Daisy, Brownie, and Junior Girl Scout troops to provide each member with opportunities to develop leadership skills, strong morals, and much more.
 The troops are coordinated by parent volunteers and meeting dates and times can be found on the school calendar.